Owner: @Thomas Lavaur @David Rusu

 Mantle Ledger

 The Mantle Ledger enables asset transfers using a transparent UTXO model.
-While individual Ledger Transactions can consume more NMO than they create, the total NMO must remain conserved at the block level.
+While a Ledger Transactions can consume more NMO than it creates, the Mantle Transaction excess balance must exactly pay for the fees.

 Transaction Fees

 Mantle Transaction fees are derived from a gas model.
-Nomos has three different gas markets, accounting for permanent data storage, ephemeral data storage through DA, and execution costs.
-Permanent data storage is paid at the Mantle Transaction level, while ephemeral data is paid at the Blob Operation level.
-Each Operation and Ledger Transaction has an associated execution gas value.
-Users can bid on gas prices in their Mantle Transactions or in the Blob operation to incentivize the network to include their transaction.
+Nomos has three different Gas markets, accounting for permanent data storage, ephemeral data storage through DA, and execution costs.
+Permanent data storage is paid at the Mantle Transaction level, while ephemeral data storage is paid at the Blob Operation level.
+Each Operation and Ledger Transaction has an associated Execution Gas cost.
+Users can specify their Gas prices in their Mantle Transactions or in the Blob Operation to incentivize the network to include their transaction.

 Gas Market Charged On Pricing Basis